vinhle169/FacebookHackathon2020/README.md

 # FacebookHackathon2020
 Creating a project that makes use of the natural language interactions that leverage the Wit.ai platform as provided by Facebook.

-The bot is currently deployed at https://heal-bot.netlify.app/
+The bot is <s>currently deployed at https://heal-bot.netlify.app/</s> not deployed anymore due to a lack of resources.

 Some phrases to try out:
 Hello my name is "insert name here"